Grotus: Biography

 Faith No More and Mr. Bungle singer Mike Patton championed the band, asking them to open for his band Mr. Bungle, joining them for the band's first US tour, in 1992.
 This led to Alternative Tentacles' Jello Biafra asking the band to join their roster, which they did, releasing what many fans feel to be their best work, Slow Motion Apocalypse, in 1993.

 G̈r̈oẗus̈ toured relentlessly from 1993 to 1996, stopping only to record, essentially living in their van or rehearsal space.
 Many major labels were signing alternative bands in the early post-Nirvana era and were soon sought out.
 They eventually signed with London Records.
 London released the more rock oriented Mass in 1996, with a remix EP ("Handjob") being released as a touring device in 1995 (for a tour with Korn, on their first headlining tour).

 London was primarily interested in the atypical (for G̈r̈oẗus̈) song "Hand to Mouth", but when it failed to catch on as a single, the label dropped the band two months later after Mass release.
 After seven years of activity, the band decided to call it quits and disbanded.
 Lars Fox has since produced many releases and continues to do so.

 Fox has become a specialized recording engineer "track surgeon" working on artists ranging from Nick Cave to Ashlee Simpson.
 He is best known for co-producing Everclear's last four albums.
 Tanner, a bluegrass enthusiast, tours around the U.S. and Europe playing mandolin, fiddle and guitar in various groups.
 Boyd moved to the Utah desert, and is metal director and D.J. at KZMU, in Moab, Utah.
-Carson lives in Portland, Oregon and works for a musical instrument manufacturer as an electronic technician.
+Carson lives in Portland, Oregon, and works as an electronic technician for a musical instrument manufacturer.
 His band TV616 disbanded in August 2006.
 Their last show was in Sabalas, Portland.